Paul von Hindenburg: Second presidency

 The Social Democratic government of the State of Prussia was a caretaker, because it had lost its mandate in the preceding election.
 In his new role as chancellor, Papen accused it of failing to maintain public order, and removed it as the Prussian government on 20 July in what came to be known as the Prussian coup d'état.
 The national elections came eleven days later.
 Eight parties received substantial numbers of votes, but those supporting the government lost strength, while opponents on the right and left gained.
-The Nazis polled almost the same 37 percent they had in the presidential election, making them the largest party in the Reichstag.
+The Nazis polled almost the same 37% they had in the presidential election, making them the largest party in the Reichstag.
 Schleicher negotiated with them, proposing that Hitler become vice-chancellor.
-Hitler demanded the chancellorship along with five cabinet positions and important posts in the state governments; additionally the Reichstag would have to pass an Enabling act giving a new government all needed powers, otherwise it would be dissolved.
-Around the country Nazi stormtroopers were running riot, attacking their political opponents.
-Hindenburg refused to make Hitler chancellor, so he met with Hitler to explain that he was unwilling to bring a single party to power, concluding with "I want to extend my hand to you as a fellow soldier."
-The following morning he left for Neudeck; most of the newspapers praised his defense of the constitution.
-The constitution mandated a new election within sixty days, but owing to the crisis Hindenburg postponed it.
+Hitler demanded the chancellorship along with five cabinet positions and important posts in the state governments; additionally, the Reichstag would have to pass an Enabling act giving a new government all needed powers, otherwise it would be dissolved.
+Around the country, Nazi stormtroopers were running riot, attacking their political opponents.
+Hindenburg refused to make Hitler the chancellor, so he met with Hitler to explain that he was unwilling to bring a single party to power, concluding with "I want to extend my hand to you as a fellow soldier."
+The following morning, he left for Neudeck; most of the newspapers praised his defense of the constitution.
+The constitution mandated a new election within sixty days, but owing to the crisis, Hindenburg postponed it.
 Papen published an economic recovery plan that almost all of the parties and the labor unions lambasted.
 His scant support crumbled further.

 To add enough votes to gain a parliamentary mandate, Schleicher tried to persuade some of the Nazi leaders, like the war hero Hermann Göring, to defect and to take a position in his government.
-None of them would, so he became another presidential chancellor, still courting prominent Nazis—otherwise his days as chancellor were numbered.
+None of them would, so he became another presidential chancellor, still courting prominent Nazis — otherwise his days as chancellor were numbered.
 Papen continued to negotiate with Hitler, who moderated his conditions: he would settle for the chancellorship, the Reich Commissioner of Prussia and two cabinet positions: interior and a new slot for aviation.
 He also promised that he would respect the rights of the president, the Reichstag and the press, and Papen would be vice-chancellor.
 On these terms, Hindenburg allowed Oskar and Meissner to meet secretly with Hitler, culminating in an hour's tête-à-tête between Hitler and Oskar.
 Schleicher learned of the secret meeting and the following morning met with the president to demand emergency powers and the dissolution of the Reichstag.
 Hindenburg refused the powers but agreed to the election.
-Before a new government could be formed Hindenburg called General Werner von Blomberg, an opponent of Schleicher, back from a disarmament conference and appointed him Reichswehr minister, perhaps unaware that he was a Nazi sympathizer.
+Before a new government could be formed, Hindenburg called General Werner von Blomberg, an opponent of Schleicher, back from a disarmament conference and appointed him Reichswehr minister, perhaps unaware that he was a Nazi sympathizer.